 Mini Manual 4: Preparing for the On-site Visit

-The initial review is completed and the program has been approved for an on-site visit.
-While the site team is informed by the initial review, the site team visit is a separate review to validate the Self-Study Document and clarify aspects of the program that cannot be evaluated fully through the initial review.
+The desk review is completed and the program has been approved for an on-site visit.
+While the site team is informed by the desk review, the site team visit is a separate review to validate the Self-Study Document and clarify aspects of the program that cannot be evaluated fully through the desk review.
 The site team members may request additional information documents up to and throughout the visit.
 This section of the manual provides a general overview of what happens before, during and after the on-site visit.

 Before the On-site Visit

 1. The Site Visit Planning Documents

 When a program is recommended for an on-site visit, CACREP staff will send a site visit planning packet for the program to review and complete:

 a.
 List of Potential Team Members.
 CACREP staff will send a list of potential team chairs and team members.
 From this list, the program will identify any site visitors who should be excluded from consideration for this visit due to conflicts of interest.
 Any individuals the program identifies as having potential conflicts of interest should be indicated on the Site Visit Template (See Item “b” below).
 CACREP staff will remove these individuals from consideration when establishing the site visit team.